NeychoDamgaliev/exercise-repo/Readme.md

 OK.
 All done!
 Hello Again from DEVELOP branch
 I made this from master branch
-Again changes but this time from GitBASH
+Again changes but this time from GitBASH - Edit from web...